Historical (pre-Linnean) botanical collections

 The Museum's algae, fungi and plant collections span several centuries, covering a period of unprecedented exploration and investigation into natural history.

-The Historical Collections Room, a high security, climate-controlled special collections area, houses botanical collections made before the mid-18th century.
-Collections from the late 18th century onwards, including those of Joseph Banks, are in our general collections and enquiries regarding those should be directed to the appropriate sectional curator.
+The Historical Collections Room, houses botanical collections made before the mid-18th century.
+Collections from the late 18th century onwards, including those of Joseph Banks, are in our general collections and enquiries regarding those should be directed to the curator responsible for the taxonomic group concerned.

-The Historical Collections room houses the herbarium of Sir Hans Sloane (1660-1753), comprising 265 volumes and an estimated 120,000 plan specimens collected from over 70 countries and dependencies worldwide.
+The Historical Collections room houses the herbarium of Sir Hans Sloane (1660-1753), comprising 265 volumes and an estimated 120,000 plant specimens collected from over 70 countries and dependencies worldwide.
 An account of the collection is provided by Dandy (1958), available from the Biodiversity Heritage Library.
-It also includes Sloane’s collection of vegetable substances.

 Major collections